orbeon/orbeon-forms-doc/XPath-Function-Library.md

 xxf:get-window-state() as xs:string
 ```

-If running within a portlet context, return the window state (e.g. 'normal', 'minimized', 'maximized'), otherwise return the empty sequence.
+If running within a portlet context, return the window state (e.g. `normal`, `minimized`, `maximized`), otherwise return the empty sequence.